trampgeek/moodle-qtype_coderunner/Readme.md

 As discussed later, this base set of question types can be customised or extended in various ways.

-C++ isn't available as a built-in type at present, as we don't teach it.
-However, the Jobe server is by default able to run C++ jobs, using the language ID 'cpp'.
-You can easily make a custom C++ question type by starting with the C question type, setting the language to *cpp* and changing the template to include
-*iostream* instead of, or as well as, *stdio.h*.
-The line

-    using namespace std;

- may also be desirable.

 ### Some more-specialised question types